Sy-rex/FirstMVCProject/README.md

 Commit №22 Training to use type Date in Hibernate

 Commit №23 Training to use Enum in Hibernate with Annotations @Enumerated

+Commit №24 Training to solve problem of N+1